Precision Sealing for Naval Radar Slip RingPrecision Sealing for Naval Radar Slip Ring

 API 6A is the specification for drilling and production, wellhead and christmas tree equipment.
 Total GS EP PVV142 defines the requirements for non-metallic sealing materials concerning elastomers within pipeline valve applications.
 In conjunction with Parker Seals we offer a range of products in materials that are qualified to these specifications.
 We work closely with our oil & gas customers, read more HERE

-Seals for Oil & Gas applications Seals for Life Sciences & Medical ApplicationsWhen designing and manufacturing sealing solutions for applications within critical devices and equipment, the strictest demands in product integrity and the highest specifications of hygiene and cleanliness must be met.
+Seals for Life Sciences & Medical ApplicationsWhen designing and manufacturing sealing solutions for applications within critical devices and equipment, the strictest demands in product integrity and the highest specifications of hygiene and cleanliness must be met.
 Characteristics of Life Sciences & Medical sealing The Life Sciences & Medical industry is one of the most demanding and stringently regulated.
 There are a variety of areas of product development and manufacture where seals for Life Sciences & Medical Applications are required.

 Diagnostics